linroger/Finance-Notes-and-Marginalia/Financial Markets/Financial Asset Pricing Theory Overview/Chapter 6 - Individual optimality/The One-Period Framework.md

 \frac{\sigma^{2}(m)}{1/C}-\frac{(m-B/C)^{2}}{D/C^{2}}=1,
 $$

 from which it follows that the optimal combinations of standard deviation and mean form a hyperbola in the (standard deviation, mean)-diagram.
-This hyperbola is called the [[Exercises|mean-variance]]
+This hyperbola is called the [mean-variance](Exercises.md)

 frontier of risky assets.
-The [[Exercises|mean-variance]] [[Mean-Variance Efficient Returns and Pricing Fac|efficient portfolios]] are sometimes called frontier portfolios.
+The [mean-variance](Exercises.md) [efficient portfolios](../Chapter%209%20-%20Factor%20Models/Mean-Variance%20Efficient%20Returns%20and%20Pricing%20Fac.md) are sometimes called frontier portfolios.

 Before we proceed let us clarify a point in the derivation above.
 We need to divide by $D$ so $D$ has to be non-zero.
 In fact,. $D>0$ .
 To see this, first note that since. $\stackrel{\sum}{=}$ and therefore $\sum_{=}{}^{-1}$ are positive definite, we have $A>0$ and $C>0$ .
 Moreover,
 $$